FranciscoHernandez1998/IO---Modeling-and-simulation-1---Project-1/README.md

 There are n agents working at the bank.
 Each of the bank agents takes in average 8 minutes to serve a customer and has a deviation of 5 minutes

-# simulation
+## Simulation

-The results and form of the simulation that was used to complete the items listed previously can be seen on the file "simulation-example.csv".
+The results and form of the simulation that was used to complete the items listed previously can be seen on the file [**"simulation-example.csv"**](./simulation-example.csv).
 This simulation was performed with two agents and a queue size of five

+## How to run

+Just import the project into RStudio and run the shiny app